ajh1143/Decision_Tree_Classifier/README.md

 CART algorithms are `Supervised` learning models used for problems involving classification and regression.

 ## Supervised Learning
 Supervised learning is an approach for engineering predictive models from **known** labeled data.
-Our goal is to predict future labels (outputs), based on our features (inputs) when introduce to a novel dataset.
+Our goal is to predict future labels (outputs), based on our features (inputs) when introduced to a novel dataset.

 ## Classification Example Problems
 1)Identifying fake profiles.